top of page

 If your SVG contains spaces, #, %, quotes, or non-ASCII characters, your utf8 string can break.

-Safer options:
+Safer Options:

-• Replace # with %23 in color hex codes
+• Replace # with %23 in color hex codes.

-• Avoid double quotes inside SVG (use single quotes consistently)
+• Avoid double quotes inside SVG (use single quotes consistently).

-• If you keep getting broken images, switch to base64 (more reliable, more verbose)
+• If you keep getting broken images, switch to base64 (more reliable, more verbose).

-Performance rules of thumb
+Performance Rules of Thumb

-• Keep SVG small (width/height tight)
+• Keep SVG small (tight width/height).

-• Avoid complex paths for large row counts
+• Avoid complex paths for large row counts.

-• Prefer one SVG measure reused everywhere (see maintenance pattern below)
+• Prefer one SVG measure reused everywhere (see maintenance pattern below).

 Here’s a simple way to keep SVGs maintainable.